1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1996-S Proof DCAM Nickel Value

-San Francisco produced 2,525,265 proof nickels in 1996 exclusively for collector sets, continuing the facility’s role as the sole producer of proof Jefferson nickels since 1968.
-These coins differ fundamentally from business strikes through their controlled production environment.
+San Francisco produced 2,525,265 proof nickels in 1996 exclusively for collector proof sets, continuing the facility’s role as the sole producer of proof Jefferson nickels since 1968.
+These coins differ fundamentally from circulation business strikes.

-Proof coins receive multiple strikes on specially polished planchets, ensuring complete detail transfer without the die wear and striking pressure variations that affect circulation coinage.
+Proof coins receive multiple strikes on specially polished planchets (blanks), ensuring complete detail transfer without the die wear and pressure variations that affect regular coinage.
+The Deep Cameo (DCAM) designation describes the striking visual contrast between frosted, white design elements — the portrait, Monticello, lettering — and mirror-like background fields that create a three-dimensional depth effect collectors highly prize.

 1996-S Proof DCAM Nickel Price/Grade Chart